 Q: How often do I need to have a dental x-ray taken?

 A: The frequency with which you will need to have dental X-rays depends on your overall oral health.
 If you are suffering from dental decay or disease, you may need to be x-rayed every six months.
 If you are in good oral health, you may only need a dental x-ray every couple of years.

 A: Though dental x-rays do require very low doses of radiation exposure, they are considered very safe.
 The use of digital technology further reduces the level of radiation you receive from dental x-rays.

 Q: Is it safe to have dental X-rays taken while pregnant?

 A: Dental x-rays are very safe.
 However, if you are pregnant, it’s best to minimize dental treatments and avoid dental x-rays if possible.
 In the case of a dental emergency, Drs.
 Bouali, Johal, Ganglani, and Dunning will take all precautions available to minimize even the slightest risk to your baby.

-If you are in the Charlotte, Concord, Gastonia, Hickory, Huntersville or Indian Trail areas of North Carolina, contact us to schedule an appointment today!
+If you are in the Charlotte, Concord, Gastonia, Hickory, or Huntersville areas of North Carolina, contact us to schedule an appointment today!